bixb922/crank-organ/doc-servo/servos.md

 The slowness of the servo makes the note about 20 milliseconds longer.

-The regular pallet valves (Peterson in my case) handle these tests very well.
+The regular pallet valves (Peterson in my case) handle these tests very well, even at the fastest speed.

-# 3. Connecting the servos to the microcontroller
+# 4. Connecting the servos to the microcontroller

 Servos have a connecting cable with 3 wires:
 * Yellow: signal